-Difference between journal and Ledger S. No. Basic of Differences Journal Ledger 1 Nature of book It is the book of first or original entry It is the book of final entry 2 Record It is the book for chronological record It is the book of analytical record 3 Weight in legal It is the book of source entry and has a It has a lesser weight us legal evidence greater weight as legal evidence evidence as it is based on journal 4 Unit of classification The unit of classification of data within The unit of classification of data of data the journal is transaction within the ledger is account 5 Process of recording The process of recording in the journal The process of recording in the is called 'journaling' ledger is called 'posting' 6 Place More than one transactions regarding More than one transaction one account are written at different regarding one account are written places date-wise at one place
+Difference between journal and Ledg er S. No. Basic of Differences Journal Ledger 1 Nature of book It is the book of first or original entry It is the book of final entry 2 Record It is the book for chronological record It is the book of analytical record 3 Weight in legal evidence It is the book of source entry and has a greater weight as legal evidence It has a lesser weight us legal evidence as it is based on journal 4 Unit of classification of data The unit of classification of data within the journal is transaction The unit of classification of data within the ledger is account 5 Process of recording The process of recording in the journal is called 'journaling' The process of recording in the ledger is called 'posting' 6 Place More than one transactions regarding one account are written at different places date-wise More than one transaction regarding one account are written at one place

 Proforma of Account

 Name of Account

 Dr. Cr.

 Date Particular J.F.
 Account Date Particular J.F.
 Amount

-То By
+То Ву